Frequently Asked Questions

 Who are the speakers and how much access will I have to them throughout the course?

 You will have access to speakers during all course activities and social events, including occasional meals and coffee breaks, throughout the 10 days.
 Find the list of speakers and their bios on the Faculty India page on this website.
+Several faculty members will attend the full course, while others will join for 5-7 days, either in the first or second part of the program.

 Yes, there will be free time.
 Please consult the Program India page on this site.
 Consider arriving one or two days early to settle in, and to recover from jetlag.
 We do encourage you to explore the local culture and cuisine.
 If you would like to visit additional cities, we encourage you to do so before or after the 10-day course.
 After lectures and social events finish on December 11, we encourage everyone to see (on their own) additional work by architects and landscape architects in India.
 MB will provide recommendations.
 There will be one free day in the middle of the course.